Visual Expert server configuration guide

 For detailed instructions, refer to the dedicated guide:

-• Grant access to specific projects.
+• Grant users access to the relevant VE projects.

 • Assign permissions such as viewing analysis results, running code inspections, or exporting data.